bananasplitfest/bananasplitfest.github.io/source/events/5k-banana-run/index.md

 title: Gutchess Hardwoods 5k Banana Run
 date: 2016-05-05 17:32:17
 links:
-  Paper Form: 5k_Registration_Form.pdf
 sponsors:
 - "Gutchess Hardwoods"
 - "UPMC Centers for Rehab Services"
 - "City of Latrobe"
 masthead: 'masthead-5k-run.jpg'
 ---

-### Online Registration closed
-You can still register for this year's 5K Banana Run!
-Just stop by early packet pickup on Friday, August 26th between 4:30 and 6pm at Latrobe Little League Concession stand.
-You can also mail your registration form to the chamber offices at PO Box 463, Latrobe, PA 15650.
-The last option is to register the day of the event.
-Use the button above to download a form.

 ### Event details and schedule
 + August 27th, 2016